Skip to main content

 That depends on your risk tolerance, your regulatory environment, and the sensitivity of the data.

-Healthcare organizations dealing with HIPAA-covered data, financial institutions, government contractors, and legal firms generally need Purge or Destroy-level sanitization.
+Healthcare organizations dealing with HIPAA-covered data, financial institutions, government agencies and contractors, and legal firms generally need Purge or Destroy-level sanitization.
 A small business retiring a few office desktops may be fine with Clear-level overwriting.

 The key is that whatever method you use, it should be documented.
 You should be able to produce a record showing what was done, to which drives, and when.
 That paper trail is what protects you if questions ever come up.